ctbuh/wkhtmltopdf-print/README.md

 - fontconfig cache was stale and as a non privileged user, fontconfig was unable to write it to /var/cache/fontconfig,
 - inline css instead of making additional HTTP requests
 - disable IPv6 and use HTTP instead of HTTPS
+- force it to use SSL2? wkhtmltopdf --custom-header Connection Keep-Alive,Upgrade --custom-header-propagation
 - reduce default DPI to 72
 - remove all custom fonts
 - remove all @import rules
+- --no-images option?
 - enable and use cache-dir option

 Install missing packages: